matihost/monorepo/terraform/gcp/minecraft-server/README.md

 Spawns a Minecraft Server

+Features:

-Exposes Minecraft server and Minecraft RCON (password protected)
+* Exposes Minecraft server and Minecraft RCON (password protected)

-Exposes Minecraft as single instance template exposed via external GCP Network Loadbalancer.
+* Exposes Minecraft as single instance template exposed via external GCP Network Loadbalancer.

-Minecraft server starts with single whitelisted & op (aka admin) user.
+* Minecraft server starts with single whitelisted & op (aka admin) user.
 To allow other users to connect - op user has to join server and whitelist users via command: `/whitelist add username`

-Minecraft server world and configuration is automatically backup each hour to Cloud Storage.
+* Minecraft server world and configuration is automatically backup each hour to Cloud Storage.
 When server crashes - after 200 seconds of inactivity - the instance is recreated.
 Upon startup , the last backup is downloaded, otherwise it creates a new fresh world.
 Upon ordinary reboot, the backup is not downloaded.

+* Minecraft server is automatically shutdown (instanceGroup is scaled to 0) at 10:30 PM and automatically started at 10:00 AM every day.

 Limitations: